A Clearer Vision of Open-Mindedness

-Because they look at the world through a larger lens, open-minded individuals often perceive and feel more intensely than other people.
+Because they look at the world through a larger lens, open-minded individuals often perceive and feel more intensely.
 As experiments of “inattentional blindness” have shown, they do not screen out as many stimuli as others.

 Open-Mindedness in the Digital Era

 People access a huge amount of publications that reinforce their existing views and opinions when they sign in to their account.
-They rarely get to see posts from the opposite side of the ideological spectrum, which lead to a “filter bubble” or “echo chamber” effect.
+They rarely get to see posts from the opposite side of the ideological spectrum, which leads to a “filter bubble” or “echo chamber” effect.

 The term “echo chamber” is analogous to an acoustic echo chamber where sounds reverberate in a hollow enclosure.
-When like-minded people group together on social media and make claims in one specific direction, they may find their opinions constantly echoed back to them.
+Like-minded people group together on social media and make claims in one specific direction.
+They find their opinions constantly echoed back to them.

-While the phrase “filter bubble” is used exclusively to describe online mechanisms of thoughts polarization, “echo chamber” refers to both online and offline methods.
-For example, social media algorithms and popular culture act simultaneously to condition a person’s beliefs.
+The phrase “filter bubble” is used exclusively to describe online mechanisms of polarized thought.
+“Echo chamber” refers to both online and offline methods.
+For example, social media algorithms and popular culture act to condition a person’s beliefs.